-Student ID Cards should not be lent or given to another person whatever the reasons may be.
+Student ID Cards should not be lent or given to another person for any reason.
 Return the Student ID Card to the University when you lose your student status by withdrawal from Sophia University.

 You will need the Student ID Card in the following cases: